fogus/spiel/pyramidenspiel/toripoka/README.markdown

 Gameplay
 ========

-*Toripoka* takes place over a series of rounds, each played to determine the winner of one or both of the available pyramids.  each round begins with each player being dealt a starting hand of three cards and two drawn pyrmids.
+Each round begins with each player being dealt a starting hand of three cards and two drawn pyrmids.

 TODO - Best-3-card hands (2 + either of the publics)